Navigating ASC 606 Revenue Recognition: A Comprehensive Guide for CFOs

 Going Concern: Accounting and Assessing Insights and Best Practices

 Think of your business as a car.
-For the most part, when you stay on top of maintenance, maybe spring for something like a new water pump/ERP every so often, it’s clear sailing.
-Until it’s not.
+For the most part, when you stay on top of maintenance – maybe spring for a new water pump/ERP every so often – and you’re right as rain.
+Until you’re not.
 Because there’s no shortage of ways your car – and company – can break down on the side of the road.

-But that’s what your check engine light is for, right?
+But that’s what makes the check engine light such a convenience, right?
 To give you a heads-up on potentially serious issues you should immediately address?
-Well, that’s precisely what a going concern assessment is for investors and, as we’re about to explain, that particular dash light wields a mighty sword.
+Well, that’s precisely what a going concern assessment is for investors and, as we’re about to explain, that metaphorical dash light for your operations wields a mighty sword.

 What Is Going Concern?

 The going concern principle centers around the presumption your business will continue its operations and meet its financial obligations over the next 12 months.
 Obviously, this assurance is important to many people and parties, so taking management’s word that everything is hunky-dory simply isn’t good enough.